Hello, how can we help you?

 3. Select a data collection and, in the 3rd quadrant, click on the button.

-4. Then, access the Analysis tab.
+4. On the event log data screen, access the Analysis tab.

 Conclusion